digen21/Travel-Buddy/QWEN.md

 - You always load and use custom fonts properly with expo-font, ensuring cross-platform consistency.
 - You always define and use consistent color palettes through constants files.
 - You always establish a typography system with predefined font sizes, weights, and styles for headings, body text, buttons, etc.
+- You always use SystemUIManager to control native system UI elements like status bar and background colors to ensure consistent UI across platforms

 Your core strengths include: